-Study no. Hyperthyroid symptom like Study year and short description Important findings 1 Nervosity, anxiety and rapid heart beats.
-Ojala et al. (2023) conducted an experiment to investigates the impact of wooden materials in office environments on human psychological and physiological well-being with a target to measure the impact on different aspects Psychological (anxiety, mood, energy, restoration) and physiological (heart rate variability, skin conductivity) responses were recorded.
+Study Hyperthyroid Study year and short Important findings no. symptom like description 1 Nervosity , anxiety and rapid heart beats Ojala et al. (2023) conducted an experiment to investigate the impact of wooden materials in office environments on human psychology and physiological well-being with a target to measure the impact on different aspects: Psychological (anxiety, mood, energy, restoration) and physiological (heart rate variability, skin conductivity) responses were recorded.
 Regarding Psychological factors (e.g. Anxiety, Mood, energy, and negative emotions), all are proved to be positively better in the wooden room.
 Yet when it comes to other Physiological effects (e.g.: the sympathetic nervous system), it has proven to be more active in parts of the experiment as contrary to expectations.
-2 Stress (Nervosity and , anxiety) Douglas et al. (2022) have done a recent experiment to test interior material finishes as well as other elements on biobehavioral outcomes (e.g: stress and anxiety).
+2 Stress (Nervosity and , anxiety) Douglas et al. (2022) have done a recent experiment to test interior material finishes as well as other elements on biobehavioral outcomes (e.g : stress and anxiety).
 In terms of self-reported negative arousal and physiological (skin conductivity) measures, participants' immediate stress reaction was lower in a room with natural materials-such as wooden tables and chairs-than in a room with artificial materials.
-3 Stress and heart beat rate (Grote and Frühwirth, 2021) done an experiment to test Cardiorespiratory interactions (heart beat and respiration) of users while sleeping on beds of different materials in specific a bed made of melamine faced chipboard with a wood-like The results showed that show a reduction in stress parameters and decrease in heart beats upon contact with solid wood surfaces than artificial ones.
+3 Stress and heart beat rate (Grote and Frühwirth, 2021) done an experiment to test Cardiorespiratory interactions (heart beat and respiration) of users while sleeping on beds of different materials in specific a bed made of melamine faced chipboard with a wood-like appearance, while the other type was made The results showed that a reduction occurred in stress parameters and decrease in